lucasdesc/reports-querying-sql-server-android/README.md

 # Reports-Querying-SQL-Server-Android

-Simple application that generates a report through a GridView and a query in the SQL Server database to bring results.
+Application that generates a report through a GridView and a query in the SQL Server database to bring results.

 # Resources